-As of the report date, Chiquita had commenced shipping operations at the Port.
+As of the report date, Chiquita had terminated shipping operations at the Port.
 Under the CEA, Chiquita's performance is assessed annually relative to TEUs-In and TEUs-Out.
 The most recent obligation included 15,000 TEUs-In and 15,000 TEUs-Out for the annual period ending September 30, 2015.
 Chiquita generated 27,157 TEUs-In and 23,462 TEUs-Out for the year ending September 30, 2015.
-The next obligation includes 15,000 TEUs-In and 15,000 TEUs-Out for the period ending September 30, 2016.

-As of the report date, the Chiquita was meeting or exceeding all current performance requirements in the CEA.
-Subsequent to the reporting period, Chiquita announced they would not maintain its shipping operations at the Port because Chiquita was purchased by another company after the agreement.
-The new company decided to move its operations back to Gulf Port, Mississippi.
+As of the report date, Chiquita announced they would not maintain its shipping operations at the Port because Chiquita was purchased by another company after the agreement with the State was executed.
+The new company decided to move its operations back to Gulf Port, Mississippi, terminating the CEA.
+Consequently, this CEA will not appear in future Mega-Project Development Fund And Rapid Response Fund Semi-Annual Performance Reports.